-There are a number of recently published “professional studies” which suggest the imagery in your posts don’t do you any good.
-So, why bother on investing your time, budgets and resources on imagery in your blog then?
+A number of “professional studies” published in the past couple of years suggesting imagery in your posts don’t do you any good were misleading and left brand managers wondering “Why bother investing time, budgets and resources on imagery for our brand?”

 The simple truth is images DO work for engaging readers while promoting reactions and interactions to the content you’ve painstakingly pulled together and shared with your readers.

 In fact, imagery is not only KEY for helping keeping readers engaged, but on-point and reinforcing the message throughout your article.
 Think about a child learning to read the first time.
 Those fun, colorful books are filled with imagery for a reason.
 And, although you’re not necessarily writing to children, the capacity to stay focused and intrigued is often the same capacity of a child’s attention span for today’s busy, digitally plugged-in adult.

 The right use of photos or imagery in your blog will make all the difference.

 Simply put… the more you put into it, the more you’ll get out of it.
 If you’re not using a little strategic effort during the design phase and implementation of this one resource, then you are wasting your time and money.
 Without proper preparation or publication techniques, this element of your optimization goals quickly becomes a wasted resource and will do little to nothing to reinforce your brand or encourage a reaction from the reader.

 Here are five (5) important points to cover when using imagery in your blog with the goal of catching readers’ attention.

 1. Imagery needs to be strategically placed within your article to help “break” the content to the eye of the reader.